 - MATH_SIGN = 17 — Return the sign of the input, turning it into 1, -1, or 0.
 Useful to determine if the input is positive or negative.

 - MATH_POW = 18 — Return the input raised to a given power.

 - MATH_LOG = 19 — Return the natural logarithm of the input.
 Note that this is not the typical base-10 logarithm function calculators use.

-- MATH_EXP = 20 — Return e raised to the power of the input. e sometimes called “Euler’s number” is a mathematical constant whose value is approximately 2.71828.
+- MATH_EXP = 20 — Return the mathematical constant e raised to the specified power of the input. e has an approximate value of 2.71828.

 - MATH_ISNAN = 21 — Return whether the input is NaN (Not a Number) or not.
 NaN is usually produced by dividing 0 by 0, though other ways exist.

 - MATH_ISINF = 22 — Return whether the input is an infinite floating-point number or not.
 Infinity is usually produced by dividing a number by 0, though other ways exist.

 - MATH_EASE = 23 — Easing function, based on exponent.
 0 is constant, 1 is linear, 0 to 1 is ease-in, 1+ is ease out.
 Negative values are in-out/out in.

 - MATH_DECIMALS = 24 — Return the number of digit places after the decimal that the first non-zero digit occurs.

 - MATH_STEPIFY = 25 — Return the input snapped to a given step.